 As the son of a salesman, Salah’s father was unable to afford college, which led Salah to pursue his dream of playing football professionally instead.
 He commuted over two hours every day, taking five different buses, from his village Nagrig to El Mokawloon football club in Cairo, where he began his football career.

 Salah has used the money he earned from football to help others.
 He provides support to poor families in Egypt, particularly widows and divorced mothers.
-Additionally, he has financed a new football field in his home village as well as a youth center, hospital and school.
+Additionally, he has financed a new football field in his home village as well as a youth center, hospital, and school.

-The Sultanate (Kingdom) of Delhi reigned over large parts of the Indian subcontinent for over 300 years and Razia Sultan was the only female, Muslim ruler of the Sultanate.
-She ruled from 1236 and 1240, after her father passed away and appointed her instead of her brothers because of her talent.
+The Sultanate (Kingdom) of Delhi reigned over large parts of the Indian subcontinent for over 300 years and Razia Sultan was the only female, the Muslim ruler of the Sultanate.
+She ruled from 1236 and 1240 after her father passed away and appointed her instead of her brothers because of her talent.

 Sultan was a revolutionary and impressive leader.
 She questioned tradition, refusing to take the title of Sultana and preferring Sultan, typically used for a man.
 She felt Sultana meant “wife or mistress of a Sultan (ruler).”
 Sultan also defied tradition by removing her veil and sporting traditional men’s clothing.

 Along with being trained in politics and administration, Razia Sultan was a brave warrior who fought directly on the battlefield.
-A huge supporter of education, she created schools, research institutes and libraries during her reign, while also preserving indigenous Hindu culture.
+A huge supporter of education, she created schools, research institutes, and libraries during her reign, while also preserving indigenous Hindu culture.
 She was a visionary and inspiring leader, challenging the norms of her time.